marcelauliano/MitoHiFi/README.md

 The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straight forward.
 Because of the circular nature of the molecule, however, the mitocontig is usually assembled redundantly resulting in a multiple-copies mitogenome-contig.
 This pipeline was developed to finalize the assembly and annotation of the mitogenome by:

-1-) finding it among complete genome assembled contigs, 2-) circularising and cutting it to represent only one copy of the circular molecule and 3-) producing an annotation and presenting it in fasta and genbank format.
+(i) finding it among complete genome assembled contigs, (ii) circularising and cutting it to represent only one copy of the circular molecule and

-- To run this pipeline you need 3 inputs: (i) your multifasta contig files, and a close-related species mitochondrial genome in (ii) fasta and in (iii) genbank format.
+(iii) producing an annotation and presenting it in fasta and genbank format.

 - This pipeline can also be ran starting from polished PacBio CLR contigs or ONT contigs.
 You must be sure your contigs are well polished.

 <b>Dependencies:</b>